Excavations at Hala Sultan Tekke

-The presence of a well could (so far) not yet be verified but the magnetometer map suggests a large “pit” (to be excavated in 2019).
 To the north of the bathroom is a corridor, at least 20 m long and three metres wide, which contained numerous pithoi and smaller vessels.
 This corridor represents a storage area for mainly liquids such as water, wine and olive oil.
 The storage corridor could be reached from the north via steps built of ashlar blocks.
 In front of the steps was a double gate, which is indicated by two door sockets.
 Just to the east of the gate is a stone installation with a thick layer of crushed murex shells (hexaplex trunculus).

 So far, the expedition could expose only Stratum 1 in a limited area.
 Nevertheless, burned mudbrick and ash confirmed earlier observations from CQ1-3 that this phase ended in a violent destruction after which the city was abandoned, never to be occupied again.

 In summary: The extension of the compounds and the nature of the stone structures in CQ4 give the impression of an administrative area related to trade, maybe the economic centre of the city.
-The date of the most recent part of the compound is LC IIIA / 12th century BC.
+The date of the most recent part of the compound is LC IIIA / 12th century BCE.

 One of numerous magnetic anomalies, which indicated “pits”, was exposed.
 It was shown to represent a rich tomb (Tomb RR).
 The tomb has the shape of a recumbent “8” and contained 13 skeletons.

 Finds include plenty of local wares and numerous imports from the Aegean, the Levant and Egypt.
 Local wares are represented by various vessels of White Slip II (mature), Base-ring I and II and Plain White wheel-made wares.
 The Late Helladic and Minoan imports comprise pirifrom jars, alabaster, a feeding bottle and juglets.
-Amongst the most spectacular finds from this season is a large complete chariot krater depicting two chariots drawn by two pairs of horses and 10 individuals (see logo above).
+Amongst the most spectacular finds from this season is a large complete chariot krater depicting two chariots drawn by two pairs of horses and 10 individuals of which several bear swords (see logo above).

 Click link for video: PF2 (1)

 Egyptian imports include a faience bowl and an alabaster juglet.
 One of the female skeletons (see above) was buried with two pierced Egyptian (?) ivory discs of which one is incised with a pattern of petals.
 The ivory disks were part of her dress and were found close to her hips.
-The tomb is dated to LC IIA-C / LH IIIA-B (roughly 14th centrury BCE).
+The tomb is dated to LC IIA-C / LH IIIA-B (roughly 14th century BCE).

 In summary: The wealth of the tombs excavated so far is phenomenal.
 No other site on the island has revealed so many imported luxury goods from all over the Mediterranean world including the Aegean, Egypt, Syria, Palestine and Mesopotamia.
-The Mycenaean pictorial style vessels from the past seasons and their local imitations from the 12th century BC are unique in Cyprus.
+The Mycenaean pictorial style vessels from the past seasons and their local imitations from the 12th century BCE are unique in Cyprus.

 For our Swedish-speaking readers: please visit the 45 minutes programme on the excavations at P1, Swedish Broadcasting (P1, Sveriges Radio):